Glutaraldehyde is used as a hardening agent in the development of x-rays.

 Workers can be protected from exposures to glutaraldehyde through engineering controls, administrative controls, and personal protective equipment.

 - Engineering Controls: Engineering controls eliminate or reduce hazards through the design or redesign of tools, equipment, or machinery.
 They include biological safety cabinets (BSC), compounding aseptic containment isolators, closed system transfer devices, and needleless systems.
 Using engineering controls is considered the most effective way to control employee exposure to hazardous chemicals.

-The main goal of engineering controls is to keep glutaraldehyde vapor from entering the workroom and the employee’s breathing zone by containing and removing it at the source of release.
+The main goal of engineering controls is to prevent glutaraldehyde vapor from entering the workroom and the employee’s breathing zone.
+It does this by containing and removing it at the source of release.

 The primary sources of employee exposure to glutaraldehyde during disinfection/sterilant activities include:

 - handling instruments containing residual glutaraldehyde